Page created on May 3, 2019. Last updated on October 14, 2021 at 17:04

 The TDLU is important because it is from here breast tumors originate from.

 Inflammation of the breast is called mastitis.
-It’s associated with redness, oedema, pain and tenderness of the breast.
-There are several subtypes of mastitis.
+It’s associated with redness, oedema, pain and tenderness of the breast, as well as fever.
+It may be infectious or non-infectious.

-Lactational mastitis occurs in lactating mothers who, for various reasons, can’t lactate enough, causing milk to accumulate in the breast.
-This allows organisms to grow in the stagnant milk, causing infectious inflammation.
+Lactational mastitis occurs in lactating mothers who, for various reasons, can’t lactate enough, causing milk stagnation in the breast.
+This allows organisms to grow in the stagnant milk, causing infection.
 The most common organism is staphylococcus aureus.
-It can also enter the breast through fissures in the skin that develop during breastfeeding.
+Bacteria enter the breast through fissures in the skin that develop during breastfeeding.

 Fat necrosis of the breast is a non-bacterial, non-neoplastic condition that occurs after trauma to the breast.
 A firm mass is formed, which may mimic cancer.
 This necrotic debris may also calcify, which can be visualized on mammography.

 Galactocele is a breast milk-containing cyst that occurs in young, lactating women.
+It occurs due to an obstructed milk duct.
 Like most conditions in this list it must be distinguished from cancer.

 Mastitis carcinomatosa (inflammatory breast carcinoma) is a type of breast cancer that manifests with an inflamed breast.
 It should be considered in patients with mastitis which doesn’t resolve with antibiotic therapy.